- Car Reviews

 On the other hand, as the car world pivots inexorably towards full digitalisation, electrification and, heaven help us, autonomy, anything powered by a naturally aspirated engine and available with a manual gearbox isn’t just raging against the dying of the light, it’s practically walking on water.

-In a world that has looked and felt very far from certain this past 15 months, it’s a relief to know that our performance car lodestar is as sensationally good as ever.
-The 911 GT3 is a car so addictive you want to get straight back into it about 45 seconds after stepping out of it.
+In a world that has looked and felt very far from certain in recent years, it’s a relief to know that our performance car lodestar is as sensationally good as ever.
+The 911 GT3 is a car so addictive you want to get straight back into it a moment after stepping out of it.
+Unputdownable.